What is a chargeback?

 When cardholders dispute charges on their statement, they typically contact their issuer instead of the merchant.
 However, as you hold the purchase details, issuers often don't have the necessary information to validate cardholder claims.
-Or prevent disputes from becoming chargebacks.
+Or prevent payment disputes from becoming chargebacks.

 How to minimize chargeback fraud